syltia/wow/README.md

  apt install git curl unzip p7zip-full sudo tmux net-tools php php-mysqli -y
  ```
 i made a personnal script for install azerothcore and compile when finish.
 This custom script automates the complete setup and deployment of an [**AzerothCore**](https://github.com/azerothcore/azerothcore-wotlk) server with custom modules that I use on a fresh Debian VM (debian-13.6.0 by 09/08/26).

+Also, you can easily update AzerothCore and Playerbots by typing update, and update all your custom modules at once using updatemods!

 ### Features & Automation
 * **System & Dependencies**: Updates Debian and installs all required packages.
 * **SSH & GRUB Optimization**: